TralahM/TralahM.github.io/_posts/2020-11-21-How-To-Become-A-Hacker.markdown

 all the same (for more on this see [The HTML Hell Page](http://catb.org/~esr/html-hell.html)).

-Emma, a friend, recommended to me the [Html Guide for Beginners](http://www.websiteplanet.com/blog/html-guide-beginners) at Website Planet.
-It's a good place to start.

 To be worthwhile, your page must have **content** --- it must be interesting and/or useful to other hackers.
 And that brings us to the next topic\...